Madonna: Achievements

+Madonna has generated over US$1.6 billion from ticket sales of her concert tours throughout her career.
+According to Billboard Boxscore, she had become the highest-grossing female touring artist for 19 years (2004–2023), until being overtaken by Taylor Swift.
+Madonna has won seven Grammy Awards and twenty MTV Video Music Awards, including the 1986 Video Vanguard Award for which she became the first female recipient.
+In Japan, the world's second largest market, Madonna has received seventeen Gold Disc Awards from the Recording Industry Association of Japan, including the most Artist of the Year wins by a solo artist (five).
+Madonna became the first artist to be named the "Greatest Pop Star" of the year twice by Billboard (1985 and 1989).
+Like a Prayer (1989), The Immaculate Collection (1990), Ray of Light (1998), and Music (2000) have each been included among Rolling Stones list titled "500 Greatest Albums of All Time".

-From "Like a Virgin" (1984) to "Give Me All Your Luvin'" (2012), a total of 44 Madonna singles have topped the official chart in at least one of the world's top-ten music markets, including the United States (12), the United Kingdom (13), Canada (24), (Note: Madonna has more number-one singles than any other act in Canadian music history, with 18 singles during the RPM era, 2 singles during the Canadian Hot 100 era, and 4 singles between 2000 and 2007 on the Canadian Singles Chart.)
-Australia (11), Italy (23), and Spain (21).
+Throughout her career, Madonna has had twelve songs top the charts in the United States, thirteen in the United Kingdom, twenty-four in Canada, (Note: Madonna has more number-one singles than any other act in Canadian music history, with 18 singles during the RPM era, two singles during the Canadian Hot 100 era, and four singles between 2000 and 2007 on the Canadian Singles Chart.) and eleven in Australia.
 At the 40th anniversary of the GfK Media Control Charts, Madonna was ranked as the most successful singles artist in German chart history.
-According to Billboard, Madonna is the most successful solo artist in the Billboard Hot 100 chart history (second overall behind the Beatles) and the most successful dance club artist of all time.
-The magazine ranked her at number 36 on its 2025 "Top 100 Women Artists of the 21st Century" list.
+According to Billboard, she was the most successful solo artist on the Billboard Hot 100 by 2021—second overall behind the Beatles—and remains the most successful dance club artist in history.
 She has achieved 38 top-ten singles on the Billboard Hot 100, the most by any artist in pre-streaming era.
-A dominant physical singles seller, she has the most number ones on the Hot 100 Singles Sales (16) and the Dance Singles Sales (33) of any artist.
-With a total of 50 Dance Club Songs chart-toppers, Madonna became the artist with the most number ones on any singular Billboard chart, pulling ahead of George Strait with 44 number-one songs on the Hot Country Songs chart.
+A dominant physical singles seller, she has the most chart-topping hits on the Hot 100 Singles Sales (16) and the Dance Singles Sales (33) of any artist.
+With 50 Dance Club Songs chart-toppers, Madonna became the artist with the most number ones on any single Billboard chart.